Firasama29/firasama29.github.io/_posts/2024-04-01-setters-and-constructor.md

 tags: [java, setters, constructor]
 ---

-# The Difference between A Setter Method and Constructor When Setting a Variable’s Value

 Java provides different ways to set a value of an instance variable of a class.
 Among them are two common approaches: using the constructor and using the setter method.
 In this article we’re going to address the difference between both.

 ## Setting a Value Using the Setter Method